CORRIDA

 You can also add strong winds, rain or even snow, but also some days of splendid sunshine and very mild temperatures.
 Regardless of the conditions, one guarantee we give is that the nights and the beginning of the day are freezing.

-What are Support Bases?
+What are Aid Stations?

-How many support bases are there?
+How many aid stations are there?

 Can I be assisted on the route?